5alih/swanGui/README.md

 ### Pending Features

+-   No other featues are coming in the near future

+### Potential Improvements

 -   Develop grid-based panels (can expand vertically)

-### Potential Improvements

 -   Add nested panels (tried but failed)
 -   Create a more robust theming system
 -   Develop comprehensive documentation and examples